Rigidity of compact quasi-Einstein manifolds with boundary: Preliminaries

 \begin{proposition}[\cite{Petersen-Chenxu}] A non-trivial complete rigid $m$-quasi-Einstein manifold $(M^n,\,g,\,u,\,\lambda)$ is one of the examples in Table 2.1 of \cite{Petersen-Chenxu}, or its universal cover splits off as where $(M_{1},g_1,\,\lambda)$ is a trivial quasi-Einstein manifold and $(M_{2},\,g_2,\,u)$ is one of the examples in Table 2.1 in \cite{Petersen-Chenxu}. \end{proposition}

+Notice that the example on the hemisphere $\Bbb{S}^n_{+},$ already mentioned in the Introduction, also appear in Table 2.1 of \cite{Petersen-Chenxu}.

-\begin{remark} It is known that the universal covering of a quasi-Einstein mani\-fold with $\lambda>0$ is compact and hence, its fundamental group $\pi_{1}(M)$ is finite.
-The proof of this fact is quite similar to \cite{Fl-Gr2,WylieF} and it can be carry out by combining the arguments in the proof of \cite[Theorem 4.1]{He-Petersen-Wylie2012} (see also \cite{Qian}) and \cite[Remark 6.9]{Rimoldi2}. \end{remark}
+\begin{remark} It is known that the universal covering of a quasi-Einstein mani\-fold with $\lambda>0$ is compact (including the case with nonempty boundary), and hence its fundamental group $\pi_{1}(M)$ is finite.
+The proof of this fact is similar to the arguments found in \cite{Fl-Gr2,WylieF}, and can be carried out by combining the techniques used in the proof of \cite[Theorem 4.1]{He-Petersen-Wylie2012} (see also \cite{Qian}) and \cite[Remark 6.9]{Rimoldi2}. \end{remark}

-Before proceeding, we recall that a non-constant function $f:M\rightarrow\mathbb{R}$ of class at least $C^2$ is said to be \textit{transnormal} if for some $C^2$ function $b$ on the range of $f$ in $\Bbb{R}.$ In addition, $f$ is said to be \textit{isoparametric} if there exists a continuous function $a$ on the range of $f$ in $\mathbb{R}$ such that In particular, \eqref{eqt} implies that the level set hypersurfaces of $f$ (i.e., $M_{t}=f^{-1}(t),$ where $t$ is a regular value of $f$) are parallel, and the integral curves of $\nabla f$ are the shortest geodesics connecting the level sets.
+Before proceeding, we recall that a non-constant function $f:M\rightarrow\mathbb{R}$ of class at least $C^2$ is said to be \textit{transnormal} if for some $C^2$ function $b$ on the range of $f$ in $\Bbb{R}.$ We say that $f$ is \textit{isoparametric} if it is transnormal and there is a continuous function $a$ on the range of $f$ in $\mathbb{R}$ such that In particular, \eqref{eqt} implies that the level set hypersurfaces of $f$ (i.e., $M_{t}=f^{-1}(t),$ where $t$ is a regular value of $f$) are parallel, and the integral curves of $\nabla f$ are the shortest geodesics connecting the level sets.
 Besides, \eqref{eqi} guarantees that such hypersurfaces have constant mean curvatures.
 The preimage of the maximum (respectively, minimum) of an isoparametric (or transnormal) function $f$ is called the {\it focal variety} of $f.$ We refer the reader to \cite{GT,GT2,Miyaoka,Wang} for more details.

 By considering that $(M^n,\,g,\,u,\,\lambda)$ is an $m$-quasi-Einstein manifold with constant scalar curvature, one deduces from assertion (2) of Lemma \ref{lemmafund}, for $m>1,$ that